 The safest and best way to verify a signer’s identity is by personal knowledge.
 This kind of verification does not require witnesses or identification documents.

 The second way to verify a signer’s identity is through confirmation by a credible witness.
-The credible witness must have a reputation for integrity, understand the transaction and be impartial in the transaction.
+The credible witness must have a reputation for integrity, understand the transaction, and be impartial in the transaction.
 It is important to maintain an unbroken chain of personal knowledge.
-The notary must personally know the witness.
+The mobile notary must personally know the witness.
 The credible witness must personally know the document signer.
-The notary, the credible witness and the document signer must all be present when notarization occurs.
-The notary places the credible witness under oath before the document is signed.
+The mobile notary, the credible witness, and the document signer must all be present when notarization occurs.
+The mobile notary places the credible witness under oath before the document is signed.